guardian/support-service-lambdas/handlers/HOWTO-create-lambda.md

 # How to create a new Lambda
 This document is a work in progress, please add edits/updates!
-Hopefully we can make this process easier in future (code generation or ideally things would happen at build time)

 ## Important!
 Deploying a lambda with riffraff for the first time
 If you are deploying a lambda for the first time you will need to follow these steps or the deploy will fail: